ProfessionalWiki/chameleon/docs/testing.md

 ## Testing

-This skin provides unit tests that can be run by a [continued integration platform][travis] or manually by executing the `mw-phpunit-runner.php` script or [`phpunit`][mw-testing] together with the PHPUnit configuration file found in the root directory of the skin.
+This skin provides unit tests that can be run by a [continuous integration platform][travis] or manually by executing the `mw-phpunit-runner.php` script or [`phpunit`][mw-testing] together with the PHPUnit configuration file found in the root directory of the skin.